-Under the legacy agreement, as of December 31, 2016, SIRIUS XM's related party current assets balance primarily consisted of activation fees and streaming and chipset costs for which it was reimbursed.
-SIRIUS XM has approximately \$10 million and \$6 million in related party current assets as of December 31, 2017 and 2016, respectively.
-As of December 31, 2017, the related party current asset balance included amounts due under the new services arrangements and certain amounts due related to transactions outside of the scope of the new services arrangements.
-At December 31, 2017 and 2016, SIRIUS XM has approximately \$10 million and \$11 million in related party liabilities, respectively, related to the legacy agreements with SIRIUS XM canada which are recorded in current and noncurrent other liabilities in the Company's consolidated balance sheets.
-SIRIUS XM recorded approximately \$87 million, \$46 million and \$56 million in revenue for the years ended December 31, 2017, 2016 and 2015, respectively, associated with these various agreements in the Other revenue line in the consolidated statements of operations.
-SIRIUS XM Canada declared and paid dividends to SIRIUS XM of \$4 million, \$8 million to SIRIUS XM's investment balance in Sirius XM Canada to the extent a balance existed and then as Other income for the remaining portion.
+SIRIUS XM has approximately \$11 million and \$10 million in related party current assets as of December 31, 2018 and 2017, respectively.
+As of December 31, 2018 and 2017, the related party current asset balance included amounts due under the Service Agreement and Advisory Services Agreement and certain amounts due related to transactions outside of the scope of the new services arrangements.
+At December 31, 2018 and 2017, SIRIUS XM has approximately \$9 million and \$10 million in related party liabilities, respectively, related to the legacy agreements with SIRIUS XM canada which are recorded in current and noncurrent other liabilities in the Company's consolidated balance sheets.
+SIRIUS XM recorded approximately \$97 million, \$87 million and \$46 million in revenue for the years ended December 31, 2018, 2017 and 2016, respectively, associated with these various agreements in the Other revenue line in the consolidated statements of operations.
+SIRIUS XM Canada declared and paid dividends to SIRIUS XM of \$2 million, \$4 million and \$8 million during the years ended December 31, 2018, 2017 and 2016, respectively.
+These dividends were first recorded as a reduction to SIRIUS XM's investment balance in Sirius XM Canada to the extent a balance existed and then as Other income for the remaining portion.